 |Java *||Tomcat 8.5, 9.0, Java SE, WildFly 14 (all running JRE 8)|

 - Local Git

 - Staging environments

 - Azure Container Registry and DockerHub CI/CD

 - Customers can scale web apps up and down by changing the tier of their App Service plan

 Check the Azure Status Dashboard.

 The Azure portal shows only features that currently work for Web App for Containers.
 As we enable more features, they will become visible on the portal.

 App Service on Linux is only supported with Basic, Standard, and Premium app service plans and does not have a Free or Shared tier.
 You cannot create Web App for Containers in an App Service plan already hosting non-Linux Web Apps.
-There is a current limitation in regards to not mixing Windows and Linux apps in the same resource group as well.

 When your application fails to start or you want to check the logging from your app, check the Docker logs in the LogFiles directory.
 You can access this directory either through your SCM site or via FTP.